-3.1 Verification Certificates in respect of Exempted Micro Enterprises (EMEs)

-- 3.1.1 In terms of this policy, an enterprise with annual total revenue of R5 million or less qualifies as an EME, however, the council acknowledges that where Sector Charters are developed to address the transformation challenges of specific sectors or industries, the threshold for qualification as an EME may be different from the generic threshold of R5 million. - 3.1.2 EMEs are deemed to have a B-BBEE status of "level four (4) contributor".
-In instances where EMEs are more than 50% owned by black people, such EMEs qualify as "BBBEE status of 'level three (3) contributors". - 3.1.3 Accounting Officers must ensure that the B-BBEE Status Level Verification Certificates submitted are issued by the following agencies:
+- 24.3.1 Bidders who do not provide their B-BBEE Status Level Verification Certificate details in the CSD do not qualify for preference points for BBBEE but should not be disqualified from the bidding process. - 24.3.2 Verification Certificates in respect of Exempted Micro Enterprises (EMEs) - 24.3.2.1 In terms of this policy, an enterprise with annual total revenue of R5 million or less qualifies as an EME, however, the council acknowledges that where Sector Charters are developed to address the transformation challenges of specific sectors or industries, the threshold for qualification as an EME may be different from the generic threshold of R5 million. - 24.3.2.2 EMEs are deemed to have a B-BBEE status of "level four (4) contributor".
+In instances where EMEs are more than 50% owned by black people, such EMEs qualify as "BBBEE status of 'level 3 contributors". - 24.3.2.3 Accounting Officers must ensure that the B-BBEE Status Level Verification Certificates submitted are issued by the following agencies: